dapr/proposals/0012-BIRS-distributed-scheduler.md

         * minimum RPS for registering reminders
         * minimum RPS for triggers to app
         * maximum number of reminders
+        * have a backup and recovery scenario of when Scheduler cluster permanently fails

 ## Completion Checklist

 What changes or actions are required to make this proposal complete?
 Some examples: